Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Framework

-where $ri_i$ and $ro_i$ are the extracted\textunderscore info and ref\textunderscore obj for $t_i$, respectively. $M_{\tau}(\cdot)$ is the LLM with $\tau$ as the temperature used during the decoding process\footnote{We use $\tau=0$ for all experiments for the sake of reproducibility.}.
+where $D_i$, $r_{o,i}$, and $r_{t,i}$ are the extracted\textunderscore info, ref\textunderscore obj, and ref\textunderscore time for $t_i$, respectively. $M_{\tau}(\cdot)$ is the LLM with $\tau$ as the temperature used during the decoding process\footnote{We use $\tau=0$ for all experiments for the sake of reproducibility.}.